#SSH

 Use standard SSH clients to open a shell inside a sandbox or copy files with scp.
 Sandbox0 terminates SSH at a region-scoped ssh-gateway, authenticates the user from uploaded SSH public keys, and bridges the session into the sandbox runtime.

 SSH access targets the sandbox procd runtime in the main sandbox container.
-Template warm processes are managed by procd and are not exposed as separate SSH targets.

 Connection Model#